 There are plenty of ways to handle losing a client, but the vendors who see opportunities gained in lost B2B clients will be able to move forward with a renewed focus on improvement.
 B2B customers are starting to see that they can and should demand the same attention and care as they, in turn, give their own customers.

 If you have seen any of these “Do Not Dos” crop up in your B2B business, don’t despair.
 With a new approach, your clients will be coming back for more.
+And with this, you've learned some ways and solutions on why some organizations are losing their B2B clients.
+To find out how to go the extra mile and make your B2B client love you, check our simple 33 ways to show them you care.
 To find out how to make your B2B client love you, check our simple 33 ways to show them you care.

 Here at Personiv, we pride ourselves in the white glove approach to customer care within the decades-long partnerships we've formed.
 Our customers have allowed us to grow with them, and we always strive to show our gratitude by finding new and better ways to delight them.
 We know that every customer is different, which is why we work to tailor our cost-saving, efficiency-building solutions to their needs, with their input at every stage and beyond.